chr15m/PodSixNet/README.md

 ### From source

-First make sure you have [Python](http://python.org/) 2.4 or greater installed.
+First make sure you have [Python](http://python.org/) 2.4 or greater installed (python 3 also works).

-A python3 version of PodSixNet is maintained in the [python3 branch](https://github.com/chr15m/PodSixNet/tree/python3).

 Next you'll want to get the PodSixNet source.